mohsameer/jans/docs/admin/config-guide/claims-configuration.md

 }
 ```

+The complete list of parameters that can be used with this operation are
+given in the output of `--info` switch above.

 ### Creating an Attribute

-To create SSO for certain applications, you may need to add custom attributes to your Janssen Server.
-Custom attributes can be added by using this operation-ID.
-It has a schema file where it's defined: the properties it needs to be filled to create a new custom attribute.
+Custom attributes(claims) can be created using `post-attributes` operation.
+As shown in the output of the `--info` switch below, this operation has a
+schema that helps defining the new attribute.

 ```text
 Operation ID: post-attributes
   Description: Adds a new attribute
   Schema: JansAttribute
 ```

-Before adding a new attribute, let's get sample `schema`:
+First step in creating a custom attribute is to get the schema.
 ```commandline
 /opt/jans/jans-cli/config-cli.py --schema JansAttribute > /tmp/attribute.json
 ```